l05er29/8bit_MP/README.md

 - **Registers**: 32x8-bit
 - **Special Register**: `x0` is hardwired to zero.
+- **Supports Dual Write Ports**: Handles two sets of inputs for reading and writing to registers simultaneously.
+- **Priority Handling for Writes**: Prioritizes the second write operation (writedata_2) if both write requests target the same register.

 ## Control Unit

-The control unit generates control signals based on the opcode.
+The control unit generates control signals for both instructions based on the opcode.
 It is divided into two levels:

 1. **Main Control Unit**: Manages control signals for the data memory, register file, and various multiplexers.
 2. **ALU Control Unit**: Receives signals from both the main control unit and the instruction to generate appropriate signals for the ALU.

 ## Arithmetic Logic Unit (ALU)

 The Arithmetic Logic Unit (ALU) executes arithmetic operations like addition and subtraction, and logical operations such as AND, OR, and XOR.
-It processes data based on instructions, producing results that are then used by the rest of the processor, including writing them to registers or memory.A list of arithmetic and logic operations performed by ALU is given in the currently supported instruction section.
+It processes data based on instructions, producing results that are then used by the rest of the processor, including writing them to registers or memory.
+A list of arithmetic and logic operations performed by ALU is given in the currently supported instruction section.

 ## Superscalar Pipeline